francescomalatesta/weekend-learning/README.md

   - **_Build your First ReactJS App_**: *Egghead created a lot of valid basic ReactJS tutorials.
 One of these is [Build your first ReactJS App](https://egghead.io/series/build-your-first-react-js-application)*;
   - **_Container and Presentational Components_**: *building applications with React means building components.
 While studying them, I have found a really [nice article about the difference between Container and Presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.ybr0faqoi).
 As a weekend activity, you could study this principle and apply it on a simple starting project*;
 - **Scaffolding**
-    - **_Yeoman_**: *[An amazing and super easy javscript package ](http://yeoman.io/) for create app faster than ever!
-This tools allow you to generate dinamically files and structures of files, so you won't copy and paste your files renaming all inside them.
-[Check out some generator samples!](http://yeoman.io/generators/).
-You'll love it!*
+    - **_Yeoman_**: *[An amazing and super easy javscript package](http://yeoman.io/) to create apps faster!
+This tool allows you to generate dinamically files and structures of files, so you won't copy and paste your files renaming everything inside them.
+[Here's some generators for you](http://yeoman.io/generators/).*

 #### Tools